Learn how to have a protection first mindset

-If nothing else, 2020 was a stark reminder of the importance of a protection-first mindset — prioritizing the financial well-being of yourself and those you love.
+Do you know what it means to have a protection-first mindset?
+It’s prioritizing the financial well-being of yourself and those you love.
+The idea of a protection first mindset really came into focus during the COVID-19 pandemic, but just because the pandemic is behind us, doesn’t mean we should forget the financial lessons learned.
 Between February and March 2020, the US personal savings rate skyrocketed from 8.3 percent to an unprecedented 33.7 percent.1 Across the country, millions of Americans did their best to create a financial cushion to protect against a seemingly unprecedented emergency.

 Emergencies can be mitigated